The Paperwork Needed for Car Insurance

 One thing you can count on when it comes to insurance paperwork is the requirement of proof of good grades for the good student discount.
-You must provide a current report card to verify the student meets the requirements.
+If you are looking to get this discount, you must provide a current report card to verify the student meets the requirements.

 Proof of Company Car

 Getting a multi-car discount is a great way to save money on car insurance.
-Verify to your insurance company car and the discount is all yours.
-Provide the company car's insurance documentation and you will be all set.
+Verify your insurance company car, and the discount is all yours.
+Provide the company car's insurance documentation, and you will be all set.